Guadalajara · Worth it

 Getting there

 By air.
-Guadalajara International (GDL) is Mexico’s second-busiest airport, with direct flights from across Mexico and many US cities.
-It sits southeast of the city, roughly a 30 to 45 minute drive from the center depending on traffic.
-An app car or authorized airport taxi runs a fair bit; agree the fare or use Uber or DiDi rather than flagging an unmarked car.
+Guadalajara International (GDL), officially Miguel Hidalgo y Costilla, is Mexico’s second-busiest airport, with direct flights from across the country and many US cities.
+It sits southeast of the city toward Chapala, roughly a 30-to-45-minute drive from the Centro depending on traffic.
+Use the official airport taxi desk (you prepay by zone) or an Uber/DiDi from the app rather than flagging an unmarked car outside; expect roughly 300 to 500 MXN into the center (approximate).

 Getting around